Effat-Cyberhub/Cyberhub-CTF-Guidebook/README.md

 Become a Google search expert!
 To prepare and compete in a CTF competition, you will need to find and read a lot of write-ups.
 You can find results of past CTF events with various solutions, and you will always find different solutions to the same problems.
 Try to incorporate some of those techniques into your bag.

 I wrote this in one go so it might have some mistakes.
 I've tried to structure it so you can learn from it, but if you have questions along the way, contact [me](https://twitter.com/majdcs).

-Happy hacking and good luck!
+Happy hacking and good luck! :D